Ericsson/dataplanebook/_sources/glossary.rst.txt

       management, current-day use is primarily for network monitoring.

    Spinlock
-      A type of lock where a thread that attempts but fails to acquire a lock immediately retries again, and keeps doing so ("spins"), until the lock operation is successful.
-This sort of lock is common in operating systems kernels, but unusual in regular user space applications, because of issues related to preemption safety.
+      A type of lock where a thread failing to acquire a lock immediately retries, and keeps doing so ("spins"), until the lock operation is successful.
+Spinlocks are common in operating systems kernels, but unusual in user space applications, since they are not :term:`preemption safe <preemption safety>`.

    SSH
       Secure Shell (SSH) is a protocol for remote shell access and command execution.
 It may also be used as a secure transport layer (e.g., for :term:`NETCONF`).

+   Store
+      A store machine instruction takes the contents of a CPU register (usually 8-512 bits of data) and writes it into memory.

    Syslog
-      Long the de facto standard logging standard on UNIX systems, syslog is now a specified (or rather, documented) in IEFT `RFC 5424 <https://www.rfc-editor.org/rfc/rfc5424.txt>`_.
+      Long the de facto standard logging standard on UNIX systems, syslog is now specified (or more accurately, documented) in IEFT `RFC 5424 <https://www.rfc-editor.org/rfc/rfc5424.txt>`_.

+   TLS
+      In C11, and long before in GNU C, a static or extern storage class variable may be declared as being kept in Thread Local Storage (TLS).
+Such variables exists in one copy per thread in the process.
+C11 uses ``thread_local`` to mark a variable thread local, but in DPDK the practice is to instead use the GCC extensions ``__thread``.

    UE
       User Equipment (UE) is 3GPP term for a mobile terminal.
-This is the equivalent of a *host* in a TCP/IP network.
+A UE is roughly equivalent of a *host* in a TCP/IP network.
+To complicate things, a UE is also almost always a *host* as well, since the mobile network is used as a data link layer for IP.

    User plane
-      A synonym to :ref:`Data Plane`, commonly used in the context of telecommunications networks.
+      A synonym to :term:`data plane`, commonly used in the context of telecommunications networks.

    Wall-clock Latency
-      Wall-clock latency is the latency in terms of the passage of physical time (i.e., what a wall-clock measures).
+      Wall-clock latency, or wall-time latency, is the latency in terms of the passage of physical time (i.e., what a wall clock measures).
+A commonly used synonym (e.g., in the context of manufacturing) is *lead time*.
+The wall-clock latency may be longer or shorter than the :term:`processing latency`.

+   Work scheduler
+      For the purpose of this book, a work scheduler (also known as a job scheduler) is a data plane fast path function that assign items of work to the worker lcores.
+Work scheduling in its simpliest forms can be the use of :term:`RSS` in the NIC.
+A DPDK Event Device is a form of work scheduler.
+In a data plane application, a job is usually, but not always, processing a packet (at a certain stage in the pipeline, or the complete processing, for run-to-completion designs).

+   Working set size
+     The amount of memory actively being used by a program, as opposed to memory merely allocated, and then left unused.
+This book will used this term to denote *actively used* to mean memory that is being repeatedly and oftenly used, as opposed to memory that is only rarely used (e.g., during initialization).
+The reason for this definition is that the primary use for the term is in the context of CPU cache pressure.
+The total amount of memory ever used by the application is usually less of a concearn, for these types of applications.
+The working set includes both instructions and data.